-The GD55LB01GF has a total of 2078 Nonvolatile Lock Registers that are non-volatile.
-Each NL Register has an 8-bit (byte) NL Register bits.
-The NL Register is read independently using either a sector or block address using Read NL Register (E2h) instruction.
-Each NL Register is also set independently by Set NL Register (E3h) instruction using either a sector or block address.
-All NL Registers are cleared collectively by Clear All NL Registers (E4h) instruction.
+The GD25B512MF has a total of 1054 Nonvolatile Lock Registers that are non-volatile.
+Each NL Register has 8-bits.
+The NL Register is read independently using either a sector or block address using Read NL Register (E2H) instruction.
+Each NL Register is also set independently by Set NL Register (E3H) instruction using either a sector or block address.
+All NL Registers are cleared collectively by Clear All NL Registers (E4H) instruction.

 The bottom and top 64KB Blocks have individual non-volatile protection lock registers on each 4KB sectors (total 32).
-The middle 64KB Blocks have their own individual non-volatile block lock registers (total 2046).
+The middle 64KB Blocks have their own individual non-volatile block lock registers (total 1022).
 The NL Register mapping assignments to the memory sectors/blocks are illustrated on Figure 6.
 The factory default value of the NL Registers is '00H' indicating the corresponding sectors or blocks are unprotected.
 When NL Register is set to 'FFH', the corresponding sector or block is protected against program or erase.

-Each NL Register protects or unprotect a corresponding sector or hlock: No. Name Description Note FFh (1) Registers Registers 00H = Unprotected Sector/Block FFH = Protected Sector/Block Others = Not Supported 2078 NL Registers[Sector/Block Address] = 00h or NL Each NL Register protects or unprotect a corresponding sector or block: 00H = Unprotected Sector/Block FFH = Protected Sector/Block Non-Volatile
+No. Name Description Note 1054 NL Registers[Sector/Block Address] = 00h or FFh (1) NL Registers Each NL Register protects or unprotect a corresponding sector or block: 00H = Unprotected Sector/Block FFH = Protected Sector/Block Others = Not Supported Non-Volatile Writable